 2. The Zeigarnik Effect

-The Coffee-on-the-Car Situation: Why People Need Reminders
+The Coffee-on-the-Car Scenario: Why People Need Reminders

 Think about why people leave your website without converting: